iankorf/ik/README.md

 The ik Library
 ==============

-Toolbox for building simple sequence analysis programs.
+Functions for building simple sequence analysis programs.
 The philosophy behind this library is to keep things simple and native.
 For example, nucleotide and protein sequences do not have their own data types: they are just strings.